jfaulkner5/GCL/Unity/README.md

 - [Rotorz Reorderable list] (https://bitbucket.org/rotorz/reorderable-list-editor-field-for-unity) Allows you to have lists that can be rearranged via the inspector
 - [Enhanced Trigger Box] (https://github.com/Alexander-Scott/Enhanced-Trigger-Box)
 - [LeanTween] (https://github.com/dentedpixel/LeanTween) Tween library engineered to be lowest overhead possible
+- [Ink] (https://github.com/inkle/ink) Interactive dialogue tool with unity integration used by Inkle to make 80Days and more